There are many beautiful places to visit in Israel.

 Either way, floating in the Dead Sea is a fun experience.
 However, beware the water is incredibly salty.
 Don’t get it into your eyes or mouth!

 If you have a thing for Roman ruins, Caesarea National Park is a must.
-At about one hour from Tel Aviv, the city and harbor of Caesarea were founded by Herod the Great during the first century BC.
+About one hour from Tel Aviv, the city and harbor of Caesarea were founded by Herod the Great during the first century BC.
 Clearly visible are still the thermal baths, the amphitheater, the hippodrome, the aqueduct, the royal palace and the temple of Augustus.

 If you like diving, make sure to visit the underwater ruins!